George Tiller: Early life

-Tiller was born in Wichita, Kansas, the son of Catherine and Dean Jackson "Jack" Tiller, a prominent physician.
+Tiller was born in Wichita, Kansas, the son of Catherine and Dean Jackson "Jack" Tiller, a prominent physician on August 8, 1941.
 He studied at the University of Kansas School of Medicine from 1963 to 1967.
 Shortly thereafter, he held a medical internship with the United States Navy, and served as flight surgeon in Camp Pendleton, California, in 1969 and 1970.
 In July 1970, he planned to start a dermatology residency.

 On August 21, 1970, Tiller's parents, sister and brother-in-law were killed in an aircraft accident.
 In her will, his sister requested that Tiller take care of her one-year-old son.
 Tiller intended to go back to Wichita, close up his father's family practice and then go back to California and become a dermatologist; but he changed his mind and took over his father's family practice.
 Tiller's father had performed illegal, secretive, but safe abortions at his practice.
 After hearing about a woman who had died from an illegal abortion, Tiller stayed in Wichita to continue his father's practice.
 Following Roe v.
 Wade, Dr. Tiller was the only abortion provider in Wichita, Kansas for nearly 40 years.

 At the time of his death, Tiller was board certified with the American Board of Family Practice, an Associate of the American Society of Addiction Medicine, and a clinical instructor in the Department of Family Medicine for Wesley Medical Center, where he had previously served as president of the medical staff.

 Tiller struggled with substance abuse at various points in his life, which came to a head in 1984 when he was arrested for driving under the influence.
 He sought treatment, overcame his addiction, and later served on the Kansas Medical Society's impaired physicians committee.